WOOSEUNGHOON/ssp/index.md

 * **Aug.
 2023**: Our research paper **[V1SCAN](/assets/papers/SECURITY23.pdf)** has been published at **[USENIX Security 2023](https://www.usenix.org/conference/usenixsecurity23)**.
 * <U>SSP lab</U> has been established.

-## RECRUITMENT

-**IMPORTANT**: As per our lab's internal rules, all applicants must join for at least two months as undergraduate interns before application.
-Those aiming for application in **March** of any given year should contact us before **August of the previous year**, and those aiming for application in **September** should reach out before **February of the same year**.
-Furthermore, we respectfully decline inquiries from applicants without an interest in software security.

-{% include clip.html %}

-We are continuously looking for enthusiastic **Ph.D./master students** and **graduate/undergraduate interns** interested in working with us.
-Please contact Prof. Seunghoon Woo (<U>seunghoonwoo [at] korea.ac.kr</U>) and Youngjae Choi (<U>youngjaechoi [at] korea.ac.kr</U>) with your CV and a brief self-introduction (if available, your portfolio as well).

 ## ADVISOR

 {%